 The 1.4 Ghz CPU speed on this one is actually less than the 1.8Ghz speed of the one it replaced.
 I don’t notice the difference.
 I assume that’s because of the doubled memory.

 I’ve learned with the MacBook to manage the settings to preserve the battery.
 I use my brightness keys to take it down to about 3 of 10.
-I turn off my wireless and bluetooth reception (this plane doesn’t offer wireless), and I close the applications I won’t be using.
+This plane doesn’t offer wireless.
+So I turn off my wireless and bluetooth reception, and I close the applications I won’t be using.

 I use a laptop as an accessory, not my main computer, so 128 GB of storage is fine for me.
-I had the one I just replaced for two years and still had half of its 64 GB storage available.
+The one I just replaced I’d had for two years and still had half of its 64 GB storage available.
 I’m tempted to use it as my main iTunes hub for my iPhone and iPad, because it’s got double the storage; but I use a lot of hard disk space for movies and such, so I think not.
-My experience is that all computers get really slow when the hard disk space gets more than about three quarters full.
+My experience is that all computers get really slow when the hard disk space gets more than three quarters full.

-For the record, I’m a happy iPad owner but I have to say that the iPad doesn’t substitute for a laptop computer.
+For the record, I’m a happy iPad owner.
+But I have to say that the iPad doesn’t substitute for a laptop computer.
 Instead of reducing my travel weight, the iPad effectively increases it; I need the computer to work, and I love the iPad for its entertainment value.
-Occasionally it doubles as a laptop, for a meeting or a half-day visit somewhere, but on real trips I need both.
+Occasionally it doubles as a laptop, for a meeting or a half-day visit somewhere.
+On real trips I need both, however.